JanNordskog/Greenhouse-2023/protocol.md

 ## Terminology
 - **Sensor**: A device that measures environmental parameters (e.g., temperature, humidity) and produces an integer value.
 - **Actuator**: A device that can affect the environment (e.g., fan, window opener/closer).
-- **Sensor and Actuator Node**: A computer with direct access to sensors and actuators, connected to the Internet.
+- **Sensor and Actuator Node**: A computer with direct access to sensors and actuators, connected to a network.
-- **Control-Panel Node**: An Internet-connected device that visualizes sensor/actuator node status and sends control commands.
+- **Control-Panel Node**: An Network-connected device that visualizes sensor/actuator node status and sends control commands.
 - **Graphical User Interface (GUI)**: A graphical interface for system interaction.

 ## Underlying Transport Protocol